-5. High dose IVC is a non-toxic chemotherapeutic agent that can be given in conjunction with conventional cancer treatments.
+- High dose IVC is a chemotherapeutic agent that can be given in conjunction with conventional cancer treatments.

-Best of all — and unlike virtually all conventional chemotherapy drugs that destroy cancer cells — it is selectively toxic.
+It is suggested that it is selectively toxic.
 No matter how high the concentration, Vitamin C does not harm healthy cells.

 Clinics that offer

 Cancer Tutor Verified